-Example: John is married to Sally, and he is having an affair with Elaine, whom he met through an online dating site.
+John is married to Sally, and he is having an affair with Elaine, whom he met through an online dating site.
 Elaine thinks that John is separated, and during the few weeks that they’ve been dating, John has been the best boyfriend she’s ever had.
-John tells her that he and his wife are still living together, but only because Sally is really manipulative and that he needs to be very careful about how he goes about leaving so she doesn’t drain his accounts.
-He professes to be a man of his word and says that he has tried really hard to make his marriage work.
-He also adds that he and his wife haven’t been intimate in months, and that they are in separate bedrooms, but now that he’s met Elaine, he has the motivation to move out.
-These remarks elicit pity from Elaine for his bad marriage, and turn her against Sally.
-His words also imply that if Sally wasn’t in the picture they could have a future together.
+John tells Elaine a series of pity-inducing lies such as that he and his wife are still living together, but only because his wife is manipulative and unstable, and that he needs to be very careful about how he goes about leaving, so she doesn’t drain his accounts.
+John professes to be a man of his word and says that he has tried hard to make his marriage work.
+He also adds that he and his wife haven’t been intimate in months and are in separate bedrooms.
+He tells Elaine that now he has met her, he has the motivation to move out.
+These remarks elicit pity from Elaine for his lousy marriage and manipulative wife and turn her against Sally.
+John's words also imply that if Sally wasn’t in the picture, he and Elaine could have a future together.

-Then Sally (who thinks John’s affair is over, and that their marriage is improving) catches John cheating…again.
-After weeks of him denying it and accusing Sally of being crazy and having trust issues, he finally caves in and admits to having sex with Elaine when Sally sees text messages between them.
-He tells Sally that he met Elaine while he was out at lunch one day and that she threw herself at him—but that she means nothing to him and it was only a one-night stand.
-He tells her that Elaine is crazy and obsessed with him and that he doesn’t know how to get rid of her.
-These remarks make Elaine the problem, and elicit pity and hope from Sally.
+In time, Sally comes across messages between John and Elaine.
+After weeks of him denying it and accusing Sally of being crazy and having trust issues, he finally caves in and admits to having sex with Elaine.
+John tells Sally he met Elaine while he was out at lunch one day and that she flirted non-stop with him, and that she means nothing to him—they only had a one-night stand.
+He tells his wife that Elaine is crazy and obsessed with him and doesn’t know how to get rid of her.
+These remarks make Elaine the problem and elicit pity and hope from Sally.
 Sally is now thinking that if Elaine wasn’t in the picture, they could go back to having a good marriage.

-Now the two women are fighting each other, each thinking that the other one is the problem, and each one thinking that they will have a great relationship with John as soon as the other woman is out of the picture.
-John is free of all accountability, because each woman is blaming the other one, and he is now the center of attention, and the “prize” to be fought over.
-He uses both women as a source of “narcissistic supply,” because now he feels significant because these two women are fighting over him, all the while he gets to sleep with both of them, and he is making each of them think that the other woman is the problem and not him.
+Now the two women are fighting each other, each thinking the other one is the problem, and each one thinking that they will have a great relationship with John as soon as the other woman is out of the picture.
+John is free of all accountability because each woman is blaming the other one, and he is now the center of attention and the “prize” to be fought over.
+He uses both women as a source of narcissistic supply because now he feels significant.
+These two women fight over him, all the while he gets to have sex with both of them, making each think that the other woman is the problem and not him.

-Example: Georgia and her boyfriend Ben go out every weekend to a bar or to a party.
-And almost every weekend Ben gets into a fight with another guy over Georgia.
-What he doesn’t realize is that when he’s not looking, Georgia is flirting with other men, and then when they buy her a drink or try to dance with her, Ben gets upset and a fight ensues.
+Georgia and her boyfriend Ben go out every weekend to a bar or a party.
+And almost every weekend, Ben gets into a fight with another guy over Georgia.
+He doesn’t realize that when he’s not looking, Georgia is flirting with other men, and then when they buy her a drink or try to dance with her, Ben gets upset, and a fight ensues.
 The whole time, Georgia sits back and soaks up the attention as it makes her feel attractive and important to have men fighting over her.